ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

-The `descendant-selector` is inspired by ECMAScript for XML (E4X).
-It selects the node and all its descendants.
+The `descendant-selector` selects the node and all its descendants.

 ### Union Selector